dpak11/list-email/README.md

 - array filter().

-# Here is the code execution sequence
+### Code execution sequence

-1) First, call "async fetchList" function.
+1) async "fetchList" function is called.
 This function will load a random list of email addresses of non-indians from this api "https://jsonplaceholder.typicode.com/comments" using "await fetch()" and stores it in an array.

-2) Next, filter() through the above array to extract email addresses ending with "gmail.com, hotmail.com, msn.com, yahoo.com, rediffmail.com, aol.com".
-If in case this array length is too short(<5) then show the entire list without filtering, and then modify all email addresses by inserting "@gmail.com" at the end.
+2) filter() through the above array to extract email addresses ending with "gmail.com, hotmail.com, msn.com, yahoo.com, rediffmail.com, aol.com".
+If length of this filtered array length is too short(<5) then show the entire list without filtering, and then modify all email addresses by inserting "@gmail.com" at the end.

 3) Call "async generateIndianList" function to:

-	- Load a list of Indian names from a JSON file using await fetch().
-This list contains base64 encoded string of names and nicknames.
-So convert it to readable string using window.atob()
+	- Load a list of Indian names from a JSON file using "await fetch()".
+This is a base64 encoded list of string containing names and nicknames.
+Convert this to readable string.

-	- Split the 'names' and 'nicknames' string and store it in seperate arrays.
+	- Store the 'names' and 'nicknames' string in seperate arrays.

-	- use map() to loop through the names array and create email addresses that is a combination of Names, random numbers and nick names.
+	- Loop through the names array using map() and create unique email addresses that is a combination of Names, random numbers and nick names.

 	- return a new object that contains the above randomly generated email addresses, gender, IsIndian (boolean)